awelzel/influxpy/README.md

 [![Coverage Status](https://coveralls.io/repos/github/awelzel/influxpy/badge.svg?branch=master)](https://coveralls.io/github/awelzel/influxpy?branch=master) [![Build Status](https://travis-ci.org/awelzel/influxpy.svg?branch=master)](https://travis-ci.org/awelzel/influxpy)

 # About
-Python logging handler that sends messages to InfluxDB using the line protocol with support for UDP and decidedly not HTTP.
+Python logging handler that sends messages to InfluxDB via UDP using the line protocol.
+There is decidedly no support for the HTTP input.

-The code is heavily inspired by and based on [graypy][1].
+The code was heavily inspired by and based on [graypy][1].

 # Usage